whosonfirst/py-mapzen-whosonfirst-utils/README.md

 ```
 Brett
-what about the gazatteer? needs a name
+what about the gazetteer? needs a name

 Aaron
 can we call it "knutzen" or would that be weird?